NBA Betting: Finding Your Path To Profitability

 The NBA season can be an absolute grind.
 There are games nearly every day.
 Information about injuries or roster transactions comes flooding in constantly.
 If you’re going to do this somewhat seriously/professionally a certain amount of fatigue and burnout is inevitable.

 That’s why it’s vital to make every part of your process as easy as possible.
 Let the machine do the work.
 Consolidate your most important information into a smaller file or spreadsheet instead of clicking through a bunch of tabs.
 It’s far from the sexiest part of the job, but by tidying up loose ends as quickly as possible means you’ll have more time to research other areas.
 You’ll thank yourself for taking care of this as early as possible.
-Come mid-February there are few things that will annoy you as much having to click through a tun of information to try and figure out just how much a previously unannounced injury should move a line on some already boring Thunder/Spurs type of game.
+Come mid-February there are few things that will annoy you as much having to click through a ton of information to try and figure out just how much a previously unannounced injury should move a line on some already boring Thunder/Spurs type of game.

 Using Qualitative Reasoning To Determine Signal And Noise